zkofficiaal/LogInPage-MVC/README.md

 → `Controllers/LoginController.swift`).
 All state, validation, and
 behavior are unchanged; `Models/`, `Services/`, and every Component file are identical to the MVVM version.

+## Designed and Developed by M.Zahid Khan iOS Developer